grafana/mimir/docs/sources/architecture/querier.md

 1. Periodically downloading the [bucket index]({{< relref "../blocks-storage/bucket-index.md" >}}) (default)
 2. Periodically scanning the bucket

-Queriers do **not** download any content from blocks except metadata including the minimum and maximum timestamp of samples within the block.
+Queriers do not need any content from blocks except their metadata including the minimum and maximum timestamp of samples within the block.

 ### Bucket index enabled (default)